 Results

+Subtitle

 The performance of the multimodal fusion model is evaluated across the various validation cohorts, with a particular focus on its generalizability and robustness, especially in the external validation cohort.
 The model's results are compared with traditional single-modality diagnostic methods, demonstrating the clear advantages of multimodal fusion in improving diagnostic accuracy.